4 Quiet Coastal Towns for Your Next Long Weekend

 Day 3: Crabbing and biking in Waldport

 Five miles south of Seal Rock, at the mouth of the Alsea River, the picturesque arches of the Alsea Bay Bridge welcome you to Waldport.
 It’s worth planning your trip around an early visit to Pacific Sourdough Handcrafted Specialty Bread, open only Thursdays and Saturdays, for some of the best artisan bread in the region, plus sandwiches and cookies.
-Bring your provisions for a two-wheeled cruise along the historic 804 Trail, the 7-mile stretch of beach between Waldport and Yachats at low tide.
-Bike rentals are available at the Green Bike Co-op in town.
+Bring your provisions for a two-wheeled cruise along the beach at low tide; bike rentals are available at the Green Bike Co-op in town.
 Spend the afternoon at the Dock of the Bay at the Port of Alsea, where you can rent a boat by the hour and catch fresh Dungeness crab for dinner.
 Or stop into Lazy Dayz Cafe, the little pink shack overlooking Alsea Bay, for mouthwatering barbecue, their famous hot dogs and Cascade Glacier ice cream scoops and milk shakes.